 Our curriculum ambition at Burnley High School is to make learning exciting, engaging and irresistible for all.
-We have designed a challenging and ambitious curriculum in order to provide the best learning opportunities for all our students to aim high and achieve.
+We have designed a challenging and ambitious curriculum in order to provide the best learning opportunities for all our students to aim high and achieve the very best, both academically and pastorally.

 Our core principles that drive our curriculum are: